 What is so special about lentils?

-This means that they raise the blood sugar level only slowly (similar to whole grains) and thus trigger only a slight release of insulin.
+In consequence they raise the blood sugar level only slowly (similar to whole grains) and thus trigger only a slight release of insulin.
 A brand new study confirms that lentils significantly reduce blood glucose levels.
 (1)

 Lose weight with pulses

-With all this in mind it probably doesn't surprise that lentils, peas, chickpeas and beans – in short pulses – can contribute to a moderate weight loss.
+With all this in mind, it probably doesn't surprise that lentils, peas, chickpeas, and beans – in short pulses – can contribute to a moderate weight loss.
 This is also the result of a review by the Li Ka Shing Knowledge Institute of St. Michael's Hospital in Ontario, Canada.
 The analysis of 21 clinical studies revealed a data pool of 940 men and women.
 (2)

 They found out that a portion of about 130 grams of legumes per day led to an average weight loss of 0.34 kilograms – in a study period of six weeks.
 Although 0.34 kilograms doesn't sound like a lot at first, it gets relevant when you know that the participants weren't encouraged to reduce other foods.